A combinatorial formula for LLT cumulants of melting lollipops in terms of spanning trees: Complete graph case and parking functions

 Recall that the maps $\nu$ and $\mu$ give simple ways to translate the vertex labels on a Cayley tree $T$ to cell labels in the sequence $\nu(T)$ and to diagonal box labels in the Schr\"oder path $P$ such that $\nu(T)=\mu(P)$ (see \cref{fig:shapeoftree}).

-It is well known that we can represent parking functions geometrically as Dyck paths with special labeling.
+It is well known that we can represent parking functions geometrically as Dyck paths with special labeling (see, e.g., \cite{Haglund2007}).
 To be precise, for a Dyck path $D$ of length $m$, we label the boxes to the right of north steps with integers $1$ through $m$ so that the numbers increase in columns upwards.
 The corresponding parking function $f_D:[m]\rightarrow [m]$ is then the map, where $f_D(i)$ is equal to the number of the column in which $i$ appears in $D$.
-As such, in \eqref{thm:formulawithtrees}, we exploit the notation and write $\mu(f)$ for the sequence of unicellular shapes corresponding to the Dyck path associated with $f$.
+As such, in \eqref{thm:formulawithtrees}, we exploit the notation and write $\mu(f)$ for the sequence of vertical-strip shapes corresponding to the Dyck path associated with $f$ (which is, in fact, a sequence of unicellular shapes since we have no diagonal steps in the path).

 Also, recall that when we introduced Dyck paths in \cref{sec:schroderpaths}, we described a simple bijection between a certain subclass of Schr\"oder paths of length $m$ and Dyck paths of length $m-1$.
 In the complete graph case, we can combine it with \cref{prop:treestoschroder} to obtain a bijection $T\longleftrightarrow f$ satisfying $\nu(T) = \mu(f)$ with $T$ a Cayley tree on $m$ vertices and $f$ its corresponding parking function on $m-1$ cars (see \cref{fig:parkingoftree}).
 This assignment explains the second sum in \cref{thm:singcelldecomp}.